 The “Forest perspective” on creative resumes

 Hiring managers see a lot of resumes so they absolutely know what looks good and what doesn’t.
 Outside of our personal documents, most of us have only seen a handful of resumes.
-Most recruiters and hiring managers have seen 100’s if not 1000’s of resumes, and consequently they know aesthetic, creative resumes when they seem them.
-The flip side of this is they know bad looking resumes and because of their exposure, it’s easy to spot a candidate that had good intentions, executed poorly.
+Most recruiters and hiring managers have seen 100’s if not 1000’s of resumes, and consequently, they know aesthetic, creative resumes when they seem them.
+The flip side of this is they know bad-looking resumes and because of their exposure, it’s easy to spot a candidate that had good intentions, executed poorly.

 Most of us will not be hired for our design chops so artistic flair won’t be missed.
 I say that again, elements of design WILL NOT BE MISSED.
-No recruiter is judging your document with a check list where one of the boxes is titled “artistic talent”.
+No recruiter is judging your document with a checklist where one of the boxes is titled “artistic talent”.
 If you fail when playing Pictionary, don’t go there.
 Traditional black and white resumes are safe and won’t get you in trouble.
 Hiring managers are not going to take a look our resume and say, “We can’t hire this person.
 They are perfectly qualified, but that resume is a User Experience nightmare”.
 I have no artistic talent.
-I suck at Adobe Illustrator, Smelly markers and the Etch-a-Sketch.
-I don’t worry about it because I am not going to be hired for my ability to design the Careers page on the company web site.
+I suck at Adobe Illustrator, Smelly markers, and the Etch-a-Sketch.
+I don’t worry about it because I am not going to be hired for my ability to design the Careers page on the company website.
 My job is to smile and man the booth.

 If you want to see a beautiful document, look at the resume of a designer or User Experience professional.
 These candidates are paid to make visuals that are not only easy to look at but engaging.
 These candidates not only studied their craft professionally, they usually have an innate and natural talent for making presentations “easy to look at”.

 Just because we know how to change the color of a font or insert a text box, doesn’t mean we should.
-Emotionally, it is easy to think we are doing something special when we add a splash of color but if you are not able to create a compelling info graphic, then I recommend you stay away from the creative resume.
+Emotionally, it is easy to think we are doing something special when we add a splash of color but if you are not able to create a compelling infographic, then I recommend you stay away from the creative resume.
 The bar is just too high.
 Most of us have very little experience creating resumes, let alone adding aesthetics.
 Now is not the time to go for the Daily Double.
 Our attempts at flair not only pale in comparison to the design candidate’s resume, they can actually look pathetic.
 There is a reason you won’t catch me standing next to Brad Pitt or George Clooney in any setting.
 I don’t want to set myself up for failure by comparison.
 Reviewing resumes is nothing but comparisons.

 If you are thinking about using a cookie cutter template off the Web, think about this.
-Do you think the professional illustrator who created that template has a recruiting background and knows what to put into a resume?
+Do you think the professional illustrator who created that template has a recruiting background and knows what to put on a resume?
 Those templates are designed to catch your attention as a candidate.
 They are not designed to engage and inform a hiring manager.
 These documents may look clean, but it is usually because they have an abundance of white space.
 This extra white space could have been used to list relevant accomplishments and I think I am relatively qualified to make this observation.
 Last I looked, resumes are for listing accomplishments, not omitting them.
 Although pretty, these templates are not the most efficient platform for listing accomplishments.
 They can also be VERY complicated and difficult when it comes to making edits.

-If you do not have a design background, my advice is to just go with a standard black and white resume, and use a font that you are familiar with.
+If you do not have a design background, my advice is to just go with a standard black and white resume and use a font that you are familiar with.
 Try to avoid the temptation to add color, columns or text boxes because as sexy as we think our document is, a great looking resume can be created in black and white.
 I would rather see a well-done resume with a simple format vs. a resume with well-intentioned but poorly executed aesthetics.

 Simple resume format done well: